jimweirich/rspec-given/README.md

     end
   end

-  context "a stack with one item do
+  context "a stack with one item do" do
     Given(:stack) { a_stack_with_one_item }

     context "popping an item empties the stack" do